-In addition to comments received through the public hearing, the City accepts public comments in any form convenient to the public, including through written responses, facsimile, and email.
-The City considers all comments and views received in writing or orally at public hearings in preparing the CAPER.
-No comments were received by the City, therefore, there were no comments that were not accepted.
+In addition to comments received through the public hearing, the City accepted public comments in any form convenient to the public, including through written responses, facsimile, and email.
+The City considered all comments and views received in writing or orally at public hearings in preparing the CAPER.
+Comments received are summarized in the attachment.
+There were no comments that were not accepted.